sagemath/trac_to_gh/Issue 487.md

 # Issue 487: problem with the is_principal method for fractional ideals in a number field.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/487

 Original creator: mabshoff